Though, I am still a Nadal fan:)

 I don’t know why people have a inherent distrust of Reason.
 Or a tendency to take it in conflict with emotions, feelings and experiences.
 Reason is what?
 A mental exercise or tool, or a certain way of dealing with anything that registers in our brain be it emotions, feelings, thoughts or anything else.
 And what it does?
 Tries to make sense or build a coherent reality.
 Yeah it has limitations.
 Limitations coming from the fact that it acts on facts, thoughts, emotions, feelings and experiences and these things in any case have too many a variables, and too many interrelations among those variables.
 And our mental faculties cannot register them all, and even whatever that may get registered may not be comprehensible, or comprehensible but conflicting to earlier perceptions.
 So in all reason may assist us but can never give us something compete in all sense.

 Also reasoning about anything comes after these thoughts, emotions, and feelings.
 Yeah but prior reasoning may influence these processes.
 It was Kant who opposed Humes assertion that reason doesn’t influences experience.
 It does.
 A human life builds using reason, consciously as well as subconsciously, on these sensory experiences.
-Thats how a child, whose blank while coming to life, grows.
+Thats how a child, who’s blank while coming to life, grows.
 Had there been no subconscious process of reasoning( i.e judging, predicting, inferring, generalizing, comparing) a child would not have grown to be what we are now 25 years down the line.

 An emotion or a feeling will always be more truer than any articulation of it, yeah but it may be then conflicting, confusing, or frightening.
 A prior reason may influence this emotion or feeling in a positive or negative way and reason may again come into play after that emotion or feeling but in doesn’t rob you of it.
 Now this prior reason that influences people is what creates this distrust, but isn’t it our own fears and inhibitions at work here.
 And isn’t that a subconscious process.
 A child also shows that but he ain’t reasoning(consciously) anywhere anytime.
 So why blame conscious reasoning when its the subconscious way of human mind at work here.